liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-search-and-indexing/00-intro.markdown

 administrators to create, edit, delete, and configure permissions for guestbooks.
-In the case of a very popular event (maybe a *Lunar Luau* dinner at the Lunar Resort), there could be lots of guestbook entries in the portlet, and users might want to search for only the entries that mentioned the delicious low-gravity ham that was served.
+In the case of a very popular event (maybe a *Lunar Luau* dinner at the Lunar Resort), there could be lots of guestbook entries in the portlet, and users might want to search for entries that mentioned the delicious low-gravity ham that was served (melts in your mouth).
 They should be able to search for the word *ham* so they can peruse the pertinent entries.
-In short, guestbook entries need to be searchable, and the Guestbook portlet needs a search bar where users enter search queries.
+In short, guestbook entries must be searchable, and the Guestbook portlet needs a search bar for queries.

 You'll not only add an indexer for guestbook entries, but also for guestbooks themselves.
 Although you don't anticipate having so many guestbooks in a single